abhi143u11/wordpress/wp-content/plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.17.58 =
+Updated code for compatibility with WP 4.9.4, fixed dashicons sizing in css, add ability to update registration email from within the plugin settings, and cleaned up expired nonce tokens left behind from an older version.

 = 4.17.57 =
 Updated code for compatibility with WP 4.9.3, fixed registration form and alternate domain for definition updates to work on HTTPS, and fixed the wording on the Title Check error message.